mirsaes/phototime-server/README.md

 PhotoTime Server - fun time, photo time, cleaning house, making stuff

 PhotoTime is intended to help sort through piles of photos to turn idle time into fun and productive time.
-PhotoTime will enable access and modification of photos from a mobile app.
+PhotoTime will enable access and modification of photos from a mobile app or your comfortable device.

 This includes raw files and the ability to rate, delete, crop, and edit, etc.
 The sources for photos are intended to be via various channels, but initial target is via home based computers.